dapinedo/R/docs/index.md

 - Certificate

 #### R Programmer
-1. introduction to the Tidyverse
+1. <a href="https://rpubs.com/odenipinedo/introduction-to-the-Tidyverse" target="_blank" rel="noopener noreferrer">introduction to the Tidyverse</a>
 2. project: Dr. Semmelweis and the discovery of handwashing
 3. data manipulation with dplyr
 4. writing efficient R code